Search warrant issued in disappearance of Kristin Smart, who vanished nearly 24 years ago

 A search warrant was issued Wednesday at the home of a longtime person of interest in the disappearance of Kristin Smart, a California college student who vanished 23 years ago, police said.

 Police searched the Los Angeles County home of Paul Flores, who authorities said was the last person to see Smart alive.
-Tony Cipolla, a spokesperson for the sheriff's office, said they recovered "some items of interest" in the case.
+Tony Cipolla, a spokesperson for the sheriff's office, told CNN they recovered "some items of interest" in the case.

 KRISTIN SMART DISAPPEARANCE: SEARCH WARRANTS ISSUED IN HUNT FOR CALIFORNIA STUDENT WHO VANISHED IN 1996